Developer-Portal-Fannie-Mae/fnmapublic-gateway-getting-started/README.md

-# Fannie Mae Public API's
+# Fannie Mae Public APIs
 At Fannie Mae, we work hard every day to bring new, innovative solutions to the housing market.

 Join a community dedicated to solving the housing industry’s toughest challenges.
 Together, we can turn information into innovation.